MonoidMusician/blog/sources/bezier_calligraphy.md

 :::: {.Bonus box-name="Jargonized"}
 Is the [Minkowski sum](https://en.wikipedia.org/wiki/Minkowski_addition) of two piecewise cubic Bézier hulls a [piecewise cubic Bézier hull](https://en.wikipedia.org/wiki/Composite_B%C3%A9zier_curve)?

-More specifically, is the the convolution of two cubic Béziers a cubic Bézier?
+More specifically, is the the convolution of two cubic Bézier curves a cubic Bézier curve?
 ::::
 :::

 The catch?
-Itʼs mathematically impossible to model the output using cubic Bézier curves, as I determined after a bit of math.
+Itʼs mathematically impossible to model the output using cubic curves, as I determined after a bit of math.
 In fact, it fails already for _quadratic_ curves (the simpler companion to cubic curves, which would have simpler, more tractable solutions).

-The cubic in “cubic Bézier” refers to the fact that they are parametric curves modeled by _cubic polynomials_ (one polynomial for the \(x\) coordinate and one polynomial for the \(y\) coordinate, in terms of a shared time variable \(t\)).
+The cubic in “cubic Bézier curve” refers to the fact that they are parametric curves modeled by _cubic polynomials_ (one polynomial for the \(x\) coordinate and one polynomial for the \(y\) coordinate, in terms of a shared time variable \(t\)).
 Simply put, the solution for how the curves of the pen and the curves of the path interact means that the solution wonʼt be a polynomial anymore, it would at least be a [rational function](https://en.wikipedia.org/wiki/Rational_function), [i.e.]{.foreign lang=la} a polynomial divided by another polynomial.

 However, that doesnʼt prevent us from getting pretty darn close.